Skip to content

 All this added up to more and more B2B marketers jumping on the lead gen, performance marketing bandwagon.

-More competition equalled a stark increase in ad costs.
-Meaning fewer leads for your marketing budget.
+More competition equals a stark increase in ad costs, meaning fewer leads for your marketing budget.
 The viability of generating thousands of cheap leads and then repeating the process over and over becomes very tricky to rely on.

 Either you massively increase your budget to get the same results as before (as your KPIs continue to increase… ).

-Or you need to find a new way.
+Or you need to find a new way for marketing to help sales.

 Marketers need to evolve